 Tales of Folklore & New Mystery Novels

-As the author of four books of folklore: The Haunting of Cape Cod and the Islands, The Haunting of Mississippi, The Haunting of Louisiana, and my most recent book, Biloxi Memories—a look inside the history of a resilient Gulf Coast community—I am now focused on writing two mystery novels: Ghosts Within and Ashes of Old Lovers.
-I also continue to juggle a career as a television producer, writer, and director, and have just returned from New Orleans, where I produced the four-hour live Mardi Gras coverage of The Rex Ball and the Meeting of the Courts of Rex and Comus for PBS station WYES-TV.
+As the author of four books of folklore: The Haunting of Cape Cod and the Islands, The Haunting of Mississippi, The Haunting of Louisiana, and my most recent book, Biloxi Memories—a look inside the history of a resilient Gulf Coast community—which was named Best Non Fiction Beach Book.
+I have also taken on the challenge of writing two mystery novels: Ghosts Within and Ashes of Old Lovers.
+I continue to juggle a career as a television producer, writer, and director.fifteen years in a row, I have produced the four-hour live Mardi Gras coverage of The Rex Ball and the Meeting of the Courts of Rex and Comus for PBS station WYES-TV.

 My Personal History